 Glenariff Forest Park, Scenic Trail

-Glenariff Forest Park Scenic trail allows those with a good level of fitness to enjoy a scenic walk through mature woodland and open mooreland.
+The Trail allows the more able person to enjoy walking through mature woodland, along the edges of steep sided river gorges with waterfalls and open moorland.
 This trail also takes you past some spectacular features including a steep river gorge and spectacular waterfalls.
 One of the highlights of this walk is the views of Mull of Kintyre on a clear day.

 OS Map Sheet 9